makeitwithsahil/PassHive/README.md

 # PassHive - Your Secure Password Manager

 **PassHive** is a password manager app that helps you securely store and manage your passwords.
-With features like saving, editing, and deleting passwords, PassHive keeps your login information organized and easily accessible.
+With features like saving, editing, and deleting passwords, PassHive keeps your login information organised and easily accessible.

 ## Features
 - **Save Password**: Add a password with the website/app name, username, and password.